Victor-cb/Victor-cb/README.md

 ### Hi there, I'm Victor 👋

-## I'm a Husband, Pet Father and Data Scientist!!
+### I'm a Husband, Pet Father and Data Scientist!

-- 🔭 I finishing a Data Engineering Course, I believe will help on my stack
+- 🔭 - I am studying NLP for a Kaggle competition
-- 🌱 I’m currently learning everything 🤣
+- 🌱 - I’m currently learning a bit of everything 🤣
-- 👯 - Last project -> ASR Portuguese [Repo]
+- 👯 - Last project -> Credit Card Default prediction [Repo]
-- 🥅 - I am starting my owm blog at Medium -> [Medium]
+- 🥅 - You can check my articles at my [Medium] page
-- ⚡ -

 ### Connect with me: